 Once your cake is cooked, let it cool completely.
 This is very important, as a warm cake will fall apart when you cut it.

 How to Make a Shark Cake

 Finally, cut a triangular piece from what was left to make the shark’s tail and another to be its dorsal fin.
 (Tip: Use a serrated knife to tapper the sides of your triangles so they are thinner on top.
-Definitely helps them stand up better!)
+This will help them stand up better.)

 You may also like: